 I consider sight words as those words readers quickly memorize because they are so familiar; words like a, sleep, like and play to name just a few.
-There are about 200 of these words.
-Once the student knows decoding skills and certain phonetic rules, these 200 words are easy to read and spell.
+Once the student knows decoding skills and certain phonetic rules, sight words are easy to read and spell.

 LD students should be taught how to read using the Orton-Gillingham method OR at the very least a program that uses phonics.
-Words on the Dolch Word List can be hard for a struggling reader to read IF he doesn’t have decoding skills.
+Sight words can be hard for a struggling reader to read IF he doesn’t have decoding skills.

 Some students learn better if they have a visual cue for the word.
 Here is an example from iseeispellilearn.com

 I have developed a list of the Dolch Sight Words based on the Scope and Sequence of teaching reading using the Orton-Gillingham method and the decodable books from The Recipe to Reading Manual.

 The list is divided into 2 parts.
 One is for beginning readers (pre-K to end of 1st grade) and the other is for intermediate readers (2-3rd grade).

 If you would like the lists that I have created, you will need to request a password.
 Just fill in the form below and a password will be sent to you within a few minutes.
 THEN just click on one of the links below.

 Leave Sight Words Page;